uggedal/uggedal.com/journal/debian-backport-candidates.md

 It does not require superuser privileges, so `~/.local/bin/` can be a good place.

+It requires that you have the `python3-apt` package installed.
+It's likely that you already have it since it's a dependency of `unattended-upgrades`, `apt-listchanges`. `command-not-found` and more.

 Example output where packages which are already upgraded to Debian Backports are marked with `[x]`: